Information for Incoming Students

 -Grade E (sufficient) is equivalent to grade 6 (more or equal to 50 points and less than 60 points)

-The University of Montenegro can provide a number of places in the student dormitory.
+The University of Montenegro can provide accommodation in the student dormitory.

 In order to obtain a room in the new dormitory, you should send an e-mail with the dates of your arrival and departure to the e-mail address email@example.com